Skip to main content

 2. Reykjavík

-Iceland’s modern and charming capital is a great location for a city break all year long.
+Iceland’s modern and charming capital is a great destination for a city break year-round.
 In fact, there is simply no bad time to visit Reykjavík.
-But June has its advantages and you won’t want to miss spending some time here to discover the world’s northernmost capital city.
+But June has its advantages, and you won’t want to miss spending some time discovering the world’s northernmost capital city.

 As mentioned previously, you could join in fun events and festivals, along with the locals.
-The city is packed with museums and galleries too.
+There are also several museums and galleries in Reykjavík that you can pay a visit to.

 3. Golden Circle